Why You Should Spend More Time Thinking About Logo Design

 Harley-Davidson is a perfect example of an emblem logo.

 Lastly, there are combination marks.

 This logotype is also a combination of text and images, but the only difference is that these logos merge text with images to create a unique icon.

 Microsoft and Pizza Hut use combination marks in their logos.

-Many businesses make the mistake of poorly designing their logos and then regretting that same mistake later on.
+Many businesses make the mistake of poorly designing their logos and then regret not thinking about logo design later on.